ShadiBahaa/Console-Projects-in-C-and-C-plus-plus/README.md

 # Console-Projects-in-C-and-C-plus-plus
-Mini ideas implemented in C and C++, and they are like a practice for me to make the languages familiar to me.
+Mini ideas implemented in C and C++, and they are like a practice for getting familiar with the syntax and programmign logic.